Curiosity often gets the best of me and manifests in creative experiments.

 How can I, as an artist, best facilitate learning, growth and co-create with young people?

-In collaboration with youth from ChopArt, an Atlanta-based organization that empowers homeless teens through the arts, I created a mural that exemplifies energy, emergence and possibility.
+In collaboration with youth from ChopArt, an Atlanta-based organization that empowers homeless teens through the arts, I created a 25’ x 55’ mural at 115 Peachtree St in downtown Atlanta that exemplifies community, energy, emergence and possibility.
 Inspired by the spirit and ideas of the youth, I sought to weave their hopes, dreams and stories into this vibrant statement that our current circumstances do not define our futures.
 This piece of public art challenges viewers to wonder: how will I channel my experiences into what’s next?

 Particle 17 (work in progress)